-Version Effective Date End Date Change and Location 1.6 13 September 2021 Wording changes - Consistent with DESE's Restart/Managing Wage Subsidies Guidelines as follows: Removal of Sample Restart Wage Subsidy Head Agreement from Guideline (see the Provider Portal for current version).
+Version Effective Date End Date Change and Location 1.7 1 Jul 2022 Amendment: updated policy section to advise that from 1 July 2022, the Department of Social Services is responsible for Restart.
+Amendment: updated references to jobactive website to Workforce Australia website.
+Removed references to decommissioned jobactive Employer App.
+Amendment: updated the definition of immediate family member.
+This definition is consistent with Fair Work Ombudsman's glossary of terms.
+Amendment: specified the Restart Wage Subsidy Employer must not be a Related Entity of the provider 1.6 13 Sep 2021 30 Jun 2022 Wording changes - Consistent with DESE's Restart/Managing Wage Subsidies Guidelines as follows: Removal of Sample Restart Wage Subsidy Head Agreement from Guideline (see the Provider Portal for current version).
 Changes to ensure consistency with language used in 1 July 2020 Restart Wage Subsidy Head Agreement.
 Removal of system steps that are duplicated in policy sections.
 Additional clarity, restructuring and streamlining changes throughout Guideline to improve readability.
-1.5 28 June 2021 12 September 2021 Consistent with the Documentary Evidence for Claims for Payment Guidelines, amended the requirement to 'retain' with the requirement to 'upload' documentary evidence throughout the document.
+1.5 28 Jun 2021 12 Sep 2021 Consistent with the Documentary Evidence for Claims for Payment Guidelines, amended the requirement to 'retain' with the requirement to 'upload' documentary evidence throughout the document.
 Amendment: Consistent with DESE's Restart Guidelines, under the Employer eligibility section amended to say the Employer must not have previously employed the Participant.
-1.4 8 March 2021 27 June 2021 Amendment .
+1.4 8 Mar 2021 27 Jun 2021 Amendment.
 Consistent with the DES Documentary Evidence for Claims for Payment Guidelines, amended the requirement to include 'upload' in the following sentence under the Evidence from Provider - Claims for Reimbursement section.
 Providers must upload and retain Documentary Evidence to demonstrate payment from the Provider to the Employer before Reimbursement.
-1.3 14 September 2020 7 March 2021 Updated the end date of Head Agreements to 30 June 2022 and the Head Agreement template. to reflect the ESSWeb IT changes implemented for 1 July 2020.
-1.2 12 November 2019 13 September 2020 Removal of Kickstart and Kickstart payment Change to definition of Pre-Existing Employment 1.1 3 December 2018 11 November 2019 Clarified policy intent Update terminology Clarified participant Eligibility (p.5) Clarified Placement Eligibility (p.7) Clarified Kickstart payment calculation (p.11) 1.0 1 July 2018 2 December 2018 Original version of document
+1.3 14 Sep 2020 7 Mar 2021 Updated the end date of Head Agreements to 30 June 2022 and the Head Agreement template. to reflect the ESSWeb IT changes implemented for 1 July 2020.
+1.2 12 Nov 2019 13 Sep 2020 Removal of Kickstart and Kickstart payment Change to definition of Pre-Existing Employment 1.1 3 Dec 2018 11 Nov 2019 Clarified policy intent Update terminology Clarified participant Eligibility (p.5) Clarified Placement Eligibility (p.7) Clarified Kickstart payment calculation (p.11) 1.0 1 Jul 2018 2 Dec 2018 Original version of document